codespell-project/codespell/README.rst

 Dictionary format
 -----------------

-The format of the dictionary was influenced by the one it originally came from, i.e. from Wikipedia.
-The difference is how multiple options are treated and that the last argument is the reason why a certain entry could not be applied directly, but instead be manually inspected.
+The format of the dictionaries was influenced by the one they originally came from, i.e. from Wikipedia.
+The difference is how multiple options are treated.
 E.g.:

 1. Simple entry: one wrong word / one suggestion::